kubermatic/kubermatic/hack/ci/README.md

 This script should be sourced, not called, so callers get the variables it sets.

-## setup-legacy-kubermatic-in-kind.sh

-This script creates a local kind cluster, compiles the KKP binaries, creates all Docker images and loads them into the kind cluster, then installs KKP using the legacy `kubermatic` Helm chart and sets up a single shared master/seed system.
-This serves as the precursor for all other tests.

-This script should be sourced, not called, so callers get the variables it sets.

 ## sync-apiclient.sh

 This script is run as a postsubmit to copy the generated API client